akashdeep4303/traffic-prediction-service-migration-ml-dl/README.md

 ## ⭐ Let's Connect!
 If you found this useful or interesting, don't forget to ⭐ the repo!
-Feel free to connect with me on [LinkedIn](https://linkedin.com/) and check out my other projects.
+Feel free to connect with me and check out my other projects.